Weighted noncommutative regular projective curves: The real case: Witt curves

-Witt gave in~\cite{witt:1934} a global and local description of these quaternion skew fields.
-On a Klein surface $\Kk$ we choose an even number of marked points (which we call \emph{segmentation points}) on each of its ovals.
-Each oval is then a union of an even number (maybe zero) of closed intervals whose endpoints are the given segmentation points.
-Additionally we attach to each segment (or complete oval) a sign $+$ or $-$ with the only rule that signs change at segmentation points.
-For such a configuration there is a meromorphic function $\alpha\colon\Kk\ra\SS^2$ in the real algebraic function field $K=k(\Kk)$ which on $\partial\Kk$ is real-valued and changing the signs (that is, has a zero or a pole of odd order) precisely in the segmentation points and is non-negative on curves with a $+$ sign (we write $\alpha(x)>0$, locally) and non-positive on curves with a $-$ sign $(\alpha(x)<0$); we refer to~\cite[III.]{witt:1934}, \cite[Thm.~2.4.5]{alling:greenleaf:1971}).
-Moreover, if $\beta$ is another such function, to the same configuration of segments, then $\quat{\alpha}{-1}{K}\simeq\quat{\beta}{-1}{K}$, \cite[p.~10]{witt:1934}.
-It is clear, that conversely any function $\alpha\in k(\Kk)$ yields a configuration as described.
-We recall that $\alpha$ is called \emph{positive definite} if it never becomes negative on an oval, and \emph{definite}, if there is no sign-chance on an oval.
-So, $\quat{\alpha}{-1}{K}$ does not split (it is a skew field) if and only if $\alpha$ is not positive definite. \begin{numb}[Local data] Witt~\cite[p.~10]{witt:1934} described (function-theo\-reti\-cally) the local data.
-We assume that $\alpha$ is \emph{not} positive definite.
+\end{example} Witt's theorem~\cite{witt:1934}, here formulated in our language, shows that all noncommutative real algebraic function fields in one variable are obtained by Klein surfaces with $\pm$-configurations. \begin{theorem}[{Witt; cf.~\cite[Thm.~2.4.5]{alling:greenleaf:1971}}] Let $\Kk$ be a Klein surface whose boundary is given by $t$ ovals.
+We assume $t\geq 1$.
+Let $K$ be the field of meromorphic functions on $\Kk$. \begin{enumerate} \item[(1)] Every (clean) $\pm$-configuration on $\Kk$ is induced by a (definite) meromorphic function $\alpha\colon\Kk\ra\SS^2$. \cite[II.+III.]{witt:1934} \item[(2)] The resulting quaternion algebra $A=\quat{\alpha}{-1}{K}$ is uniquely determined already by the $\pm$-configuration.
+It is a skew field if and only if $\alpha$ is not positive definite.
+It is unramified if and only if $\alpha$ is definite.
+Otherwise its ramification points are just the segmentation points. \cite[p.~10]{witt:1934} \item[(3)] Each finite dimensional central skew field extension of $K$ is obtained in this way. \cite[III'.]{witt:1934} \end{enumerate} \end{theorem} \begin{numb}[Local data] Witt~\cite[p.~10]{witt:1934} described (function-theo\-reti\-cally) also the local data.
+We assume that $\alpha\neq 0$ on $\Kk$ is \emph{not} positive definite.
+That is, there is an oval on which $\alpha$ becomes negative.
 For convenience we already use the notions $S_x$ and $e(x)$ in each concluding statement (``Thus...''), which will get a proper meaning only below when we define the notion of a Witt curve. \begin{itemize} \item If $x$ is inner then $\quat{\alpha}{-1}{K}_x$ splits.
 Thus $\End(S_x)=\CC$ and $e(x)=2$. \end{itemize} If $x$ is a boundary point ($x=x^{\sigma}$), then \begin{itemize} \item If $\alpha(x)>0$ (that is, $\alpha$ does not change its positive sign in a neighbourhood of $x$) then $\quat{\alpha}{-1}{K}_x$ splits.
 Thus $\End(S_x)=\RR$ and $e(x)=2$. \item If $\alpha(x)<0$ (that is, $\alpha$ does not change its negative sign) then $\quat{\alpha}{-1}{K}_x$ does not split, and $x$ is inert in $\quat{\alpha}{-1}{K}$.
 Thus $\End(S_x)=\HH$ and $e(x)=1$. \item Otherwise (if $\alpha$ changes the sign in $x$, that is, $x$ is segmentation) $\quat{\alpha}{-1}{K}_x$ does not split.
 Thus $\End(S_x)=\CC$ and $e(x)=1$. \end{itemize} \end{numb} Thus the interior of a connected closed segment of an oval, whose endpoints are segmentation points, is ``coloured'' \emph{real}, in case $\alpha$ is nonnegative on this segment, and \emph{quaternion}, in case $\alpha$ is negative on this segment.
-If $\alpha$ is \emph{not} positive definite then we call $\alpha\colon\Kk\ra\SS^2$ a \emph{Witt function} (and $\Kk$ with the induced configuration, formally, a \emph{Witt surface}); we will give $(\Kk,\alpha)$ a canonical structure of a noncommutative smooth projective curve below.
+From now on we will use these colourings of segments by $\RR$ and $\HH$, instead of $+$ and $-$, respectively, cf.\ Figure~\ref{fig:genus-zero} below.
+(Inner points and segmentation points are always complex.)
+If $\alpha\neq 0$ is \emph{not} positive definite then we call $\alpha\colon\Kk\ra\SS^2$ a \emph{Witt function} (and $\Kk$ with the induced $\pm$-configuration, formally, a \emph{Witt surface}); we will give $(\Kk,\alpha)$ a canonical structure of a noncommutative regular projective curve below.
 Some of the following considerations are reformulations of results of Section~\ref{sec:orders}.